MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Lockers/README.md

 ## Tasks

+1. Create a UML use case diagram to represent the system

-1. Create a UML class diagram for a locker that has properties and methods to support the new system.
+2. Create a UML class diagram for a locker that has properties and methods to support the new system.

-2. Implement the new class.
+3. Implement the new class.

-3. Test the class.
+4. Test the class.